metapolator/metapolator/user-scenarios.md

 * finally: hinting (when needed)
 * when the families are ready: release them to the outside world
 * months or years later: repeat this scenario (starting from any point in the workflow) to create an updated version of this collection.

+## scenario 5
+_Extend: add script (i.e. a writing system) support._
+* Packing list for developers:
+ * metafont algorithm containing typographic knowledge of this script; implicit definition of typographical parameters
+ * exception definition of so-called ‘universal’ parameters that really should not be applied to this script
+ * unicode range affected by this script
+ * default opentype features definition
+ * generic skeleton set for all glyphs in this script
+ * side bearings defaults for these glyphs.

+### scenario 5b
+_Extend: add a custom algorithm._